shinseung428/simGAN_NYU_Hand/README.md

 ![scalar_result_3](./results/scalar_refine_result_3.png)

 ##Summary
-Background of the refined images are darker.
-Some of the real image backgrounds were not properly removed while obtaining the arm hand segments from the real dataset.
-When the refiner tries to make refined synthetic images, it also changes the colour of the background to make it look like the ones in the real image dataset.
+The background of the refined images are darker.
+This is because some of the real image backgrounds were not properly removed while obtaining the arm hand segments.
+When the refiner tries to make refined synthetic images, it also changes the colour of the background to make it look like the ones in the real dataset.

 ## Author